The reef manta ray can be found in a variety of patterns.

 • Feeds near or at the surface where plankton accumulates, frequently around reefs.
 The prey that enters the mouth is filtered from the water by the gill rakers (filter plates), located on the internal gill arches, and then swallowed.

 • During feeding, the reef manta ray may repeatedly somersault underwater and also occasionally break the surface.
-It can also feed in a horizontal orientation.
+It also feeds in a horizontal orientation.

 Range / Habitat